kesav38/maven-web-application/README.md

             java-version: '11'
             distribution: 'adopt'
             cache: maven
-        - name: Build with Maven
+        - name: Build with Maven #Step for build of java src code
           run: mvn -B package --file pom.xml

+## Iam writing this workflow in local repo of laptop in VSC(visual studio code) for better indendation.